vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Brah.).
 Brahmagāyatri-candrarohınī-vrata-KKV 417, HV II, 694 (from

 Pad.).
 No details.
 Brahmadvādaść-begin from P, śu.
-12 when there is Jyestha
+12 when there is Jyeṣṭha

 nakṣatra; tithi; Viṣṇu deity; for one year every month worship Viṣṇu and observe fast on that day; in each month gift of different things such as ghee, rice and barley.
 Vi.